apache/arrow-site/_posts/2024-11-13-adbc-15-release.md

 {% endcomment %}
 -->

-The Apache Arrow team is pleased to announce the 15 release of the Apache Arrow ADBC libraries.
-This covers includes [**31 resolved issues**][1] from [**13 distinct contributors**][2].
+The Apache Arrow team is pleased to announce the version 15 release of the Apache Arrow ADBC libraries.
+This release includes [**31 resolved issues**][1] from [**13 distinct contributors**][2].

 This is a release of the **libraries**, which are at version